-Certificateholders have limited rights to bring proceedings against Treasury if we fail to pay under our guaranty.
+Certificateholders have limited rights to bring proceedings against the U.S. Department of the Treasury if we fail to pay under our guaranty.
 The total amount that may be recovered from Treasury is subject to limits imposed in the senior preferred stock purchase agreement.
 For a description of certificateholders' rights to proceed against Fannie Mae and Treasury, see "FANNIE MAE-Certificateholders' Rights under the Senior Preferred Stock Purchase Agreement."